crystallabs/crysterm/documentation/decorations.md

 Additionally, in Crysterm there is `Crysterm::Style.default`.
 This default instance of style can be modified and will automatically apply to all widgets that do not have style specifically overriden.

+## Padding

+Blessed support padding - amount of empty space that will be reserved on the inside of the widget.

+Same as for borders, defining padding reduces the amount of space available for content.

+Padding can be specified for all 4 sides individually.

+Padding's implementation has an advantage that is supported per-side definitions from day 1, so it doesn't suffer from the same bug that borders have with value 0.
+(Possibly the solution for the border bug will be to make it work more like padding does.)

+In Blessed there is function `tpadding()` which returns whether the widget has any padding (for knowing whether to go into padding-related code or not).
+In Crysterm, this check is done with just `if Widget#padding`.